jesse-osiecki/resume/Readme.md

 Linux, OpenBSD, FreeBSD

 ### Hardware
-Arduino, Raspberry Pi, and Spark Core.
-Baremetal Programming on an Apple II, general electronics
+Arduino, Raspberry Pi, Spark Core, Apple II, 8-bit microcontroller

-### Education
-#### _(2012-2016)_ Bachelors
-The University of North Carolina at Chapel Hill -- _Computer Science_

 ### Work Experience

 ##### _(2021-Current)_ Policygenius
-###### Senior Site Reliabiity Engineer II
+###### Senior Site Reliability Engineer II
+* Responsible for:
+    * Stewarding best practices in Terraform, Kubernetes, and other cloud infrastructure
+    * Working with engineering teams to ensure resiliency and observability of applications
+    * Identifying and reduced cloud spend
+    * Mentoring team members
 * Deployed and maintained Hashicorp Vault to manage secrets for application runtimes
 * Created set of alerting and monitoring standards for the engineering organization
-* Stewarded best practices in Terraform, Kubernetes, and other cloud infrastructure
-* Worked with engineering teams to ensure resiliency of applications
-* Identified and reduced cloud spend

 ##### _(2020-2021)_ SolarWinds MSP / N-Able
 ###### DevSecOps Engineer